 Don’t be put off by tales of horrendous city traffic though—it is rare for it to go much beyond 20mph.
-It won’t take you long to get the feel of just flowing with the stream of other vehicles and, after a few minutes, you’ll suddenly find you’ve relaxed, all the tension and anxiety you may have had will be gone.
+It won’t take you long to get the feel of just flowing with the stream of other vehicles.
+After a few minutes, you’ll suddenly find you’ve relaxed.
+All the tension and anxiety you may have had will be gone.

 The people you see are happy, the little kids smile, wave and want to give you a high-five.
-You start noticing things like the old lady selling Banh Mi from a stall, the lantern maker with his exotic creations weaving their complex frameworks on the pavement, the local delivery guy with an eight-foot freezer on the back of his scooter, or even a woman bringing her live chickens to market on the back of her bike, or a whole family of five!
+You start noticing things like the old lady selling Banh Mi from a stall.
+The lantern maker with his exotic creations weaving their complex frameworks on the pavement.
+The local delivery guy with an eight-foot freezer on the back of his scooter.
+Even a woman bringing her live chickens to market on the back of her bike, or a whole family of five!

 Then you’ll see an amazing temple or a huge commemorative memorial and quite suddenly you are out of the town into the countryside.
 This is where a ‘bike comes into its own.
 Virtually deserted roads, mile after mile of long sweeping bends, lush tropical jungle, steeply banked rice paddies that you can ride through and water buffalo, cows, goats and even more exotic animals munching the foliage along the roadside.

 If you are in the mountains and happen to look up at the right moment, you may just see an eagle swoop overhead!
 Stop at a mist-shrouded waterfall, a historic monument, an ancient citadel, and then have the most delicious locally grown coffee you have ever tasted before getting back on your ‘bike again to round the next bend and be totally overawed by the sight of what is yet to come.
 This is ‘biking as it is meant to be!